 We learned our lesson from Pat’s and Russell went to find a table, while I stood in line.
 It was nice that they curve the line so that I was in the shade the whole time.
 Like Pat’s it moved pretty quickly and I had my cheesesteak in less than 10 minutes.
 They also have a similar setup where you can get condiments and peppers for your cheesesteak.

 You can get a delicious authentic Philly cheesesteak at both Pat’s and Geno’s.
-While it was a tough call, we ended up with a unanimous decision.
+While it was a tough call, we ended up with a unanimous decision on where to find the best Philly cheesesteak.
 Check out our video to find out the winner.

 How to Get to Pat’s and Geno’s